-For where we're going given CO_2 already is over 410 ppm & rising fast, think first Pliocene.
-About 3-5 million years ago, a hot Earth with forested arctic.
+For where we're going at CO_2 already over 420 ppm in 2022 & rising fast, think first Pliocene.
+About 3-5 million years ago, a hot Earth had a forested arctic.
 We might reach such climate rather soon.
-Of course, it'll take a lot longer for equilibrium, for flora & fauna to react, vast changes then along with mass-extinctions.
-But those temps existed a couple million years before humans later evolved (in more comfortable world nearer 230 ppm).
-We can get hotter still, next like Miocene, 400-600 ppm.
+Of course, it'll take a lot longer for equilibrium, for flora & fauna to react, vast changes to come then along with mass-extinctions.
+But those temps existed a couple million years before humans later evolved (in a more comfortable world nearer 230 ppm).
+We can get hotter still, like Miocene, 400-600 ppm.
 Perhaps coasts submerged.
-Interestingly, at 'just' 400 ppm Pliocene, much of Greenland's ice sheet was gone; glaciers may be sensitive to 'modest' warming.
-Those millions of years ago, CO_2 changes occurring naturally took thousands of years to unwind, maybe over tens of thousands of years+ to slowly rise or fall.
-By contrast in a single human lifetime now we're exploding CO_2 by an astounding 100 ppm + (!!), so flora & fauna only beginning to react.
+Interestingly, at 'just' a 400 ppm Pliocene much of Greenland's ice sheet was gone; glaciers may be sensitive to 'modest' warming.
+Millions of years ago, CO_2 changes occurring naturally took thousands of years to unwind, maybe tens of thousands of years+ to slowly rise or fall.
+By contrast in a single human lifetime now, we're exploding CO_2 by an astounding 100 ppm + (!!), so flora & fauna only beginning to react.
 Cascading exterminations, extinctions unavoidable.
-It's not just the Fact of this Change - but rather the Extreme Pace of Change, that's deadly.
+It's not just the Fact of this Change - but rather also the Extreme Pace of Change, that's deadly.

-Post-Pliocene 3 - 5 million years ago (or Miocene 5 - 23 million years ago), over long periods of time of millions of years of hot Earth before humans appeared, PPMs and temps fell.
-Down off earlier Miocene 400-600 ppm or at times 2,000 ppm perhaps on extreme volcanism, eventually giving way to hospitable carbon levels and temps wherein we evolved nearer 230 ppm.
+Post-Pliocene 3 - 5 million years ago - or Miocene 5 - 23 million years ago, it was long periods - millions of years of hot Earth before humans appeared that PPMs and temps fell.
+Down off earlier Miocene 400-600 ppm or at times 2,000 ppm perhaps on extreme volcanism, eventually giving way to hospitable carbon levels and temps wherein we've evolved at nearer 230 ppm.
 Key then, was our planet's ability to pull CO_2 out of atmosphere over very, very, very long periods of time by Earth's natural 'rock thermostat'.
-Specifically, CO_2 was absorbed for example as by rocks over millions of years.
+Specifically CO_2 was absorbed for example as by rocks over millions of years.
 Taken up as by calcium carbonate and oceans.

-That long cooling after Pliocene, lowered CO_2 allowing glaciers to form.
-Today's flora & fauna evolved over a hospitable, cooler Earth we've known until very recently.
-Yet the millions of years it had taken to go from hot Pliocene, are being explosively undone.
-In just 250 years of fossil fuels, we're dramatically destroying cold.
+That long cooling after Pliocene, lowering CO2 allowed glaciers to form.
+Today's flora & fauna evolved over the hospitable, cooler Earth we've known until very recently.
+Yet millions of years it once took to go from hot Pliocene, are being explosively undone.
+In just 250 years of fossil fuels, we're dramatically destroying cool.
 Vanquishing glaciers.
-Ending ice sheets that once had required a vast period of cooler temps to form in the first place.
-There's no reverse switch, so this may become (already be) climate crisis; maybe emergency with no fix.
+Ending ice sheets that once had required a vast period of cold temps to form in the first place.
+There's no reverse switch, so this may become (or already is) climate crisis; maybe emergency with no fix.

-Hence, pulling CO_2 from air (& oceans) may soon be touted by some as a necessity.
-Different from clean renewables done in first place to prevent pollution, there's a variety of potential (some not so awful) ways this might happen - and if done right - sadly may make sense.
+Hence, pulling CO_2 from air & oceans may soon be touted by some as a necessity.
+Different from clean renewables in first place to prevent pollution, there's a variety of potential (some not so awful) ways to do this - and if done right - sadly may make sense.
 Of course, it mustn't be done in ways extending fossil fuels.
-And mustn't be done say, by treating deep oceans too as an open sewer, like we've been treated the air for centuries.
+And mustn't be done say, by treating deep oceans too like as an open sewer, injecting carbon there we've been treated the air for centuries.

-Rather, as noted, any direct capture or sequestration should Remove CO_2 from air & seas Permanently, in Practical, Economic Ways Scalable to Gigatons, with Carbon made Benign & Stable, and done in ways Carbon Negative - not merely carbon neutral.
-If meeting those criteria, such technologies might conceivably be included say, in Indexes.
+Rather as noted, any direct capture or sequestration should Remove CO2 from air & seas Permanently, in Practical, Economic Ways Scalable to Gigatons, with Carbon made Benign & Stable, and done in ways Carbon Negative - not merely carbon neutral.
+If meeting those criteria such technologies might conceivably be included say, in Indexes.
 But in 2021, no such technologies existed.
-None ecologically benign yet, nor scalable, a basic requirement.
+None so ecologically benign yet, nor scalable: a basic requirement.